hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 );
 ```

-So now when I run my job I do not get any two rows with the same caseid.
+This time when I run my job I do not get any two rows with the same caseid.

 With this approach, every time I evaluate a case it is mapped to a row and written to the database.
 This is a lot of individual writes, what if I want to batch them up, so that I write to PostgreSQL less frequently?